 Determine any actions that the IHO and individual Member State might take to forge links with other bodies (e.g. OGC, ISO TC211, IOC) to ensure Member States are best placed to meet the developing challenges associated with data management and governance.

-Identify and recommend possible solutions to any significant technical issues related to interoperability between maritime and landbased inputs to SDI, and in particular:
+Identify and recommend possible solutions to any significant technical issues related to interoperability between maritime and land-based inputs to SDI, and in particular:

 a) Datum issues.